All To Know About The Symptoms, Causes, Types & Treatment Of Urinary Tract Infection (UTI)

 Treatment

-UTIs or Toilet infections are treated with medications that kill the bacteria causing the infection.
-It is important that these drugs are prescribed by your doctor.
-The drugs most often used to treat toilet infection in Nigeria are tablets typically taken for 3 days.
-More complicated infections are treated for about 7-10 days or more of antibiotics depending on the bacteria causing the infection, the drug used, and your medical history.
+UTIs are treated with medications that kill the bacteria causing the infection.
+These drugs must be prescribed by your doctor.
+The drugs most often used to treat UTI infections are tablets typically taken for 3 days.
+More complicated infections are treated for about 7-10 days or more with antibiotics, depending on the bacteria causing the infection, the drug used, and your medical history.

 You can also try some home remedies.